Frollamma/docentiuninadownloadfurybutton/README.md

 # docentiuninadownloadfurybutton
-Furious download button for Docenti Unina crappy website
+Userscript to create a furious download button for Docenti Unina crappy website